mat-0/uk.thechels.cod/_pages/flood-warnings.md

 This message will be updated by 07:00PM on 18 December 2025 or as the situation changes.

 - Flood alert: River Leach from Northleach to Mill Lane near Lechlade
-- High river levels may lead to flooding.
+- High river levels this evening may lead to flooding.
+Flooding is possible on 18 December 2025 .
 Flooding of low lying land and roads is expected to continue today, 18 December 2025, especially in the Lechlade area.
-Heavy rain is forecast today, 18 December 2025, with a chance of further heavy showers tomorrow and through the weekend.
+Further light rainfall is forecast overnight.
 We expect river levels to remain high over the next few days.

-We are monitoring rainfall and river levels.
+We are monitoring rainfall and river levels .

-Avoid low lying roads near rivers, which may be flooded.
+Avoid low lying roads near rivers, which may be flooded .
+Go to River levels online for updates on current river levels..

-This message will be updated by 07:00PM on 18 December 2025 or as the situation changes.
+This message will be updated by 9:00AM on 19 December 2025 or as the situation changes.

 - Flood alert: Tributaries on the Upper River Thames above Cricklade
 - High river levels may lead to flooding.

 Flooding of low lying land and roads is expected to continue today, 18 December 2025, especially close to the Swill Brook in the Oaksey area.
-Heavy rain is forecast today, 18 December 2025, with a chance of further heavy showers tomorrow and through the weekend.
-Levels are expected to remain high, and may rise further in response to forecasted rainfall over the coming days.
+Further light rainfall is forecast overnight.
+Levels are expected to remain high over the coming days, and may rise further in response to forecast rainfall over the coming days.

 We are monitoring rainfall and river levels.
 Avoid low lying roads near rivers, which may be flooded.

-This message will be updated by 07:00PM on 18 December 2025 or as the situation changes.
+This message will be updated by 10:00am on 19 December 2025 or as the situation change

 - Flood alert: Middle Avon Rugby to Bidford
 - River levels are generally steady or falling today (18/12/2025), but may rise again overnight in response to further forecast rainfall this afternoon and evening.
 Flooding is possible on 19 December 2025.
 Flooding may affect low-lying land and roads adjacent to the River Avon between Rugby and Bidford including Warwick, Stratford upon Avon, caravan parks and farmland.
 We are closely monitoring the situation.
 Avoid using low lying footpaths and any bridges near local watercourses.
 Avoid low lying roads near rivers, which may be flooded.
 This message will be updated by 11:00AM on 19 December 2025 or as the situation changes.